 Now, this requires some careful thought on your part as any person who gets a hold of this file has, literally, the keys to the city if they want to steal your identity and ruin your life.

 And digital copies kept on flash drives or memory cards should be encrypted and authenticated secure by a tech-savvy person before you trust them.

 Paper copies must be very well hidden or the data somehow concealed as to avoid all but the most thorough search.
 Sewn into an article of clothing or bag lining, perhaps?

 Talk about going old school!
 In any but the shortest of disaster situations, you’ll eventually have need to wash your clothing.

 Yes, you can pack or keep extra to forestall laundry day (laundry doomsday?) but eventually you’ll have to tackle that stinky, dirty pile of clothes.

-While many methods for accomplishing this exist, from ancient washboards to beating your clothes against river rocks, all of these methods are positively hell on your clothes’ fibers and stitching.
+While many methods for accomplishing this exist, from ancient washboards to beating your clothes against river rocks, all of these methods will affect your clothes’ fibers and stitching.

 A better way, and one that uses little water and effort in the bargain, is a small, manually operated washing machine, designed to use liquid soap or normal detergent.

 These crank- or foot pedal-powered dynamos can get a small load of wash remarkably clean in a short time with comparatively little effort, and do it all quietly and in a small space.